 French is among the most widely-spoken modern languages in the world, with over 120 million speakers worldwide.
 It is an official language in such diverse places as Louisiana, Martinique and Belgium as well as France itself, and the many different kinds of French that exist ensure that the language remains central to a thriving variety of cultures.
 The literature, art and cinema of France are among the richest and most influential in the world.

-Spanish and Spanish American Studies have grown enormously in British universities in recent decades, largely as a result of a general appreciation of the importance of Spanish as a world language and of the diversity of the cultures of Hispanic origin, including in the USA.
+Spanish and Spanish American Studies have grown enormously in British universities in recent decades.
+This growth is largely as a result of a general appreciation of the importance of Spanish as a world language and of the diversity of the cultures of Hispanic origin, including in the USA.
 The undergraduate course at Oxford reflects the diversity and richness of the languages and the cultures of Spain as well as of the South and Central American countries.
 The sub-faculty of Spanish at Oxford is also dedicated to promoting Spain's minority languages and you may study Catalan or Galician as an option within the study of your main language or languages.

 Modern European Languages at Oxford